 Most produce clerks will rotate older produce to the front.
 This encourages shoppers to buy up greens before they start to wilt or go mushy.
 If you want the freshest fruits and veg, reach toward the back.
 Grabbing from the back of the display also ensures you get items that have been touched the least by other shoppers’ germy hands.

 Shop in the middle of the week

-To avoid the crowds, and get the freshest produce, it’s best to shop in the middle of the week.
-Most stores have fresh food delivered on Tuesdays, so on Wednesday you’ll be shopping for that batch of fruits and vegetables.
+To avoid the crowds and get the freshest produce, it’s best to shop in the middle of the week.
+What’s more most stores have fresh food delivered on Tuesdays, so on Wednesday, the selection will be at its peak.

 Use a produce bag

 The grocery store carts, cart handles and checkout conveyor belts are all covered in bacteria.
 Keep your fruits and vegetables as clean as possible by using a plastic produce bag.
 Of course, always wash your produce thoroughly before consuming.